port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/examples/examples.md

----
-sidebar_position: 2
----

 import Image from "@theme/IdealImage";
-import ExporterBaseInstallCommand from "./\_exporter_base_install_command.mdx" import SpecificEntityPage from "../../../../static/img/integrations/k8s-exporter/DeploymentConfigAndPods.png" import AuditLogPage from "../../../../static/img/integrations/k8s-exporter/AuditLog.png"
+import ExporterBaseInstallCommand from "../\_exporter_base_install_command.mdx" import SpecificEntityPage from "../../../../../static/img/integrations/k8s-exporter/DeploymentConfigAndPods.png" import AuditLogPage from "../../../../../static/img/integrations/k8s-exporter/AuditLog.png"

 # Examples

-## Mapping replica sets and pods
+## Basic Pod and ReplicaSet solution

 In the following example you will export your Kubernetes `Replica Sets` and `Pods` to Port, you may use the following Port blueprint definitions, and `config.yaml`: